mdevendr/eks-ingress-security-automation/README.md

 # Closing Perspective

-This design upgrades Amazon EKS ingress from an ad-hoc implementation to a governed, secure, enterprise-grade ingress platform.
-It ensures security is consistent, automated, and invisible to the developer experience — the hallmark of a mature cloud operating model.
+This architecture evolves Amazon EKS ingress from independently managed routing and security controls into a governed platform capability.
+Stage 0 responds to the ALB lifecycle through event-driven automation, Stage 1 moves supported responsibilities to Gateway API and purpose-built controllers, and Stage 2 optionally packages the same deterministic resource graph behind a platform-authored `SecureALB` API.

+Across these stages, the principle remains unchanged: if an intended internet-facing ALB exists, its required protection must be consistently applied, verified, reconciled, and removed as part of the resource lifecycle.
+Application teams declare workload intent, while the platform owns the security-control attachments and cross-service assurance without requiring another deployment step.

+That is the foundation of a mature cloud operating model: explicit ownership, deterministic enforcement, auditable lifecycle evidence, and a simple developer experience.

 ---